irdin-pekaric/fitness-functions-reusability/README.md

 The goal is to help researchers, repository maintainers, and automated tools quickly evaluate the usability and sustainability of digital artifacts.

 ---

+## FindabilityChecker

+The *FindabilityChecker* ensures that research software artifacts can be located through persistent and resolvable identifiers.

+- **Environment setup**
+  Uses Python networking libraries (e.g., `requests`, `urllib`) to issue HTTP requests.
+A clean runtime environment is sufficient; no additional dependencies are required beyond basic connectivity.

+- **Verification steps**
+  1. Attempts to dereference the provided artifact identifier (DOI, GitHub URL, Zenodo record, etc.).
+  2. Checks for a valid HTTP status code (200-series responses are considered successful).
+  3. Flags redirects, dead links, or malformed URIs.
+  4. Optionally queries metadata services (e.g., DOI resolution) to confirm that identifiers return structured metadata.

+This ensures that artifacts are not only “linkable” but also reliably discoverable through standard infrastructure.

+---

 ## AccessibilityChecker

 The *AccessibilityChecker* confirms that artifacts are not just identifiable but also retrievable in practice.